How I got here

 This was a pretty interesting experience, because it organized and cemented a lot of things I hadn’t really understood previously, like metaprogramming.
 Rails really isn’t “Ruby” so much as it’s a domain-specific language for web programming which happens to be implemented in Ruby.
 And Ruby as a language is exceptionally well-suited to writing domain-specific languages.
 It was the first time I’d seen that sort of “bottom-up” approach in the real world, and it was an eye-opener.

 Unfortunately, from a professional perspective I was still stuck firmly with PHP and Perl, and getting more and more stuck every day.
 I’d built a reputation on being handy with a couple of niche CMS products, and business generated from that reputation was paying my bills and putting food on my table, so I couldn’t just dive headlong into something else.
-And, of course, the Rails hype machine and the associated bevy of companies willing to throw money at people with any sort of Rails knowledge hadn’t yet kicked into full gear; if the timing had been different, I would now be writing Ruby by day and snorting coke off the bellies of hookers by night.
+And, of course, the Rails hype machine and the associated bevy of companies willing to throw money at people with any sort of Rails knowledge hadn’t yet kicked into full gear; if the timing had been different, I would now be writing Ruby by day.

 And even though Ruby and Rails were unarguably cool, I still really liked Python.